fluent/fluent-bit-docs/parser/regular_expression.md

 # Regular Expression Parser

-The **regex** parser allows to define a custom Ruby Regular Expression that will use a named capture feature to define which content belongs to which key name.
+The **regex** parser allows us to define a custom Ruby Regular Expression that will use a named capture feature to define which content belongs to which key name.

 Fluent Bit uses [Onigmo](https://github.com/k-takata/Onigmo) regular expression library on Ruby mode, for testing purposes you can use the following web editor to test your expressions: